DuckDodgers24/Paul_S_McAlduff/projects/python/phq_gad/README.md

 Visit your nearest emergency room

 License
 This implementation is provided for educational purposes.
 The PHQ-9 and GAD-7 instruments are in the public domain.

 Disclaimer
 These screening tools cannot diagnose mental health conditions.
 Results should not be used for self-diagnosis or treatment decisions.
 Always consult qualified healthcare professionals for proper evaluation and care.

-References
+References:
 Kroenke, K., Spitzer, R. L., & Williams, J. B. (2001).
 The PHQ-9: validity of a brief depression severity measure.
 Journal of General Internal Medicine, 16(9), 606-613.
 Spitzer, R. L., Kroenke, K., Williams, J. B., & Löwe, B. (2006).
 A brief measure for assessing generalized anxiety disorder: the GAD-7.
 Archives of Internal Medicine, 166(10), 1092-1097.